 Usually, it’s best to choose the roof that your home was originally designed to hold.
 But if you’re looking for a change, or you’re installing a new addition or planning a new building on your property, we suggest a flat roof.

 With a flat roof, you’ll not only save money on installation but the entire lifespan of the roof.
-That’s because they’re cheap to build and maintain, and with our 3 Ply Torch-On or Metal roofing options, they’ll last longer than an asphalt roof.
+That’s because they’re cheap to build and maintain, and with our Metal roofing options, they’ll last longer than an asphalt roof.